The most attractive male body-fat percentage: is it possible to be too lean?

 • +1

-Reactions: Yellowskies
+Reactions: ronald_2 and Yellowskies

 IMO 12% is ideal.
 High FWHR fatheads like me look like shit with any amount of fat on their face.
 12% gets rid of most BF from my face and is fairly maintainable for long periods of time.
 Then it’s all about low carbs and managing water retention.